citrallang/citral/README.md

 ## TODO:

 Compiler todos are located in cli.c.
-For now, a working interpreter would be the goal.
+For now, a working interpreter is the goal.

 Syntax needs to be developed and a grammar needs to be created.